-Upon removal of the light source, the stored light is gradually released, the strongest glow is produced during the first 30 minutes of darkness, the most critical period following a power failure or other emergency.
-It then fades over a period until reintroduced a direct light source, so it may store energy again.
-This means the photo luminescence process is "circulatory”.
+The stored light is gradually released after removing the light source.
+The brightest glow is produced during the first 30 minutes of darkness, the most critical period following a power failure or other emergency.
+It then fades over a period until it reintroduces a direct light source so that it may store energy again.
+This means the photoluminescence process is "circulatory"

-The bases of most photo luminescent products are photo luminescent pigments that can be incorporated into powder coat, paint, ink, fabric, ceramic glaze or porcelain enamel, glass, flexible and rigid molded plastics.
-Typical products include self-adhesive flexible vinyl tapes, rigid PVC marker strips, and silk-screened signage.
-Photo luminescent fabric, enamel-coated sheet metal, and ceramic tiles are also available.
+The bases of most photoluminescent products are photoluminescent pigments that can be incorporated into powder coat, paint, ink, fabric, ceramic glaze or porcelain enamel, glass, and flexible and rigid molded plastics.
+Typical products include self-adhesive elastic vinyl tapes, rigid PVC marker strips, and silk-screened signage.
+Photoluminescent fabric, enamel-coated sheet metal, and ceramic tiles are also available.

 How bright are these glow products?

-Many manufacturers refer to the extinction time of their products, which is defined as the time required for the afterglow to diminish to one masb (0.032 mcd/m2, or about 100 times the limit of human perception).
-In practice, this is very difficult to see unless your eyes are fully dark-adapted, and you are in a completely dark environment.
+Many manufacturers refer to their products' extinction time, which is the time required for the afterglow to diminish to one masb (0.032 mcd/m2, or about 100 times the limit of human perception).
+In practice, this is only possible to see if your eyes are fully dark-adapted and you are in a completely dark environment.

 Can Photoluminescent products replace traditional emergency lighting?

-Light lead photoluminescent materials were originally designed to complement existing emergency lighting systems but continuous improvements in luminance performance mean that in certain circumstances, such as a power outage, high quality photoluminescent products may replace emergency lighting.
-They can be sited at waist or skirting level, so they can still function if the ceiling lights become obscured by smoke.
+Light lead photoluminescent materials were initially designed to complement existing emergency lighting systems.
+Still, continuous improvements in luminance performance mean that in certain circumstances, such as a power outage, high-quality photoluminescent products may replace emergency lighting.
+They can be sited at the waist or skirting level, so they can still function if the ceiling lights become obscured by smoke.
 Similarly, lifesaving appliances and firefighting equipment become more visible and are easily located in an emergency.
 Some emergency lighting can take up to 15 seconds to activate.
-In these instances, photoluminesce products will light up immediately.
+In these instances, photoluminescent products will light up immediately.

 How do the materials work?

-Photo luminescent materials differ from reflective materials, which amplify and increase relative brightness when light is applied.
-Fluorescent materials are quite different from photoluminescent materials.
-Fluorescent materials (such as the 3M fluorescent work zone film or a "hot pink" tag) borrow light energy in nearby wavelengths and concentrate the amount of light returning to the viewer in a certain (for example, day-glow orange) wavelength.
-Fluorescent films are especially useful in dawn and dusk viewing times, when they appear particularly bright.
+Photoluminescent materials differ from reflective materials, which amplify and increase relative brightness when light is applied.
+Fluorescent materials are different from photoluminescent materials.
+Fluorescent materials (such as the 3M fluorescent work zone film or a "hot pink" tag) borrow light energy in nearby wavelengths and concentrate the amount of light returning to the viewer in a particular wavelength (for example, day-glow orange).
+Fluorescent films are beneficial in dawn and dusk viewing times when they appear exceptionally bright.
 Photoluminescent materials require prior exposure to a light source to glow in the dark.

 Is it environmentally friendly?

-Photo luminescent materials are non-toxic, non-radioactive and contain no phosphorus, lead, or any other hazardous chemicals.
+Photoluminescent materials are non-toxic, non-radioactive, and contain no phosphorus, lead, or other hazardous chemicals.